 All of our programs are CACREP-endorsed for on-campus and online delivery.

 Every student completes 700 hours of supervised field experience before graduating.

-We have ten fulltime counselor education faculty with other affiliate faculty.
+We have twelve fulltime counselor education faculty with other affiliate faculty.